 “Specifically, the United States alleged that 3M … knew the CAEv2 was too short for proper insertion into users ears and that the earplugs could loosen imperceptibly and therefore did not perform well for certain individuals.
 The United States further alleged that 3M did not disclose this design defect to the military.”

-However, no compensation was or has been provided to the actual service members who suffered the effects of the defective earplugs and experienced hearing loss.
+However, no compensation was offered or provided to the actual service members who suffered the effects of the defective earplugs and experienced hearing loss.

 As explained by Mary Roach in her article Hearing Loss is a Soldier’s Dire Enemy: “Most earplugs reduce noise by 30-some decibels.
 This is helpful with a steady, grinding background din—a Bradley Fighting Vehicle clattering over asphalt (130 decibels), or the thrum of a Black Hawk helicopter (106 decibels).
 Thirty decibels is more significant than it sounds.
 Every 3-decibel increase in a loud noise cuts in half the amount of time one can be exposed without risking hearing damage.
 An unprotected human ear can spend eight hours a day exposed to 85 decibels (freeway noise, crowded restaurant) without incurring a hearing loss.
 At 115 decibels (chainsaw, mosh pit), safe exposure time falls to half a minute.
 The 187-decibel boom of an AT4 anti-tank weapon lasts a second, but even that ultrabrief exposure would, to an unprotected ear, mean a permanent downtick in hearing.”